pnp/pnpjs/docs/logging/index.md

 [![npm version](https://badge.fury.io/js/%40pnp%2Flogging.svg)](https://badge.fury.io/js/%40pnp%2Flogging)

-The logging module provides light weight subscribable and extensiable logging framework which is used internally and available for use in your projects.
+The logging module provides light weight subscribable and extensible logging framework which is used internally and available for use in your projects.
 This article outlines how to setup logging and use the various loggers.

 ## Getting Started